Which stove should I buy?

 Wood Pellets – Negatives: Requires more effort than some other options-you will tend your stove at least every few days.
 Pellet stoves tend to be expensive and complicated.
 If you wait too long into the season, the fuel can be difficult to obtain.
 Cord wood burning increases the likelihood of creosote accumulation and subsequent chimney fires.

 Corn – Positives: Environmentally friendly, carbon neutral, domestically produced and inexpensive.

-Corn - Negatives: Difficult to store-most readily available in bulk.
+Corn – Negatives: Difficult to store most readily available in bulk.
 Corn will mold and mildew if the moisture level is too high.
 Vermin and rodents are attracted to a food supply.
-Corn is more difficult to burn and consequently the stoves are even more complicated than pellet stoves.
-Seasonality of corn vastly affects its availability.
+Corn is more difficult to burn and consequently, the stoves are even more complicated than pellet stoves.
+The seasonality of corn vastly affects its availability.
 Higher ash and clinker content means more tending.

 Wood – Positives: Environmentally friendly, carbon neutral, domestically produced and inexpensive-almost cannot heat cheaper than with cordwood if you have your own woodlot and are willing to process trees into firewood.

 Wood – Negatives: A lot of effort-splitting, stacking, hauling and frequent tending of the stove.
 You will tend the stove at least twice a day.
 Heat output is difficult to regulate.
 Cordwood heat tends to be messy and attract insects.
 Having to purchase your cordwood dramatically reduces cost efficiency.